Equestrian training programme – level 4

-The Festina Lente Equestrian Training Programme is a 3 year full time practical & academic course which enables the learner to develop the knowledge, skills and competence in a broad range of equine skills to work in a variety of equine sectors.
+The Festina Lente Equestrian Training Programme is a 3-year full time vocational training programme which enables the learner to develop the knowledge, skills and competence in a broad range of equine skills which will enable the student to work in a variety of equine sectors.

 Successful graduates will be awarded a QQI level 4 Major Award in Horsemanship.

 No. You do not need previous experience with horses to do this course.

 No. You do not need previous horse-riding experience to do this course however it is an advantage.